 - Cube Steak: Use ground beef patties for a similar texture.

-- Whole Milk: Substitute with skim milk or a non-dairy alternative like almond milk.
+- Whole Milk: Substitute with skim milk.

 - Seasoned Salt: Replace with a mix of garlic powder and onion powder for a homemade seasoning blend.